 A shape and space game for 2,3 or 4 players.
 Be the last person to be able to place a pentomino piece on the playing board.
 Play with card, or on the computer.

 What is the relationship between these first two shapes?
 Which shape relates to the third one in the same way?
-Can you explain
+Can you explain why?

-In how many ways can you fit all three pieces together to make
+In how many ways can you fit all three pieces together to make shapes with line symmetry?

 How many different symmetrical shapes can you make by shading triangles or squares?

 Can you picture where this letter "F" will be on the grid if you flip it in these different ways?

 Can you fit the tangram pieces into the outline of Little Fung at the table?